Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Materials

-There is an official page with a list of the recommended materials together with the laser cutting and engraving settings for them.
-These settings are for 1600mW Laser Module.
+There is an official page with a list of the recommended materials, together with the laser cutting and engraving settings for them.
+These settings are for the 1600mW Laser Module.

-You can find the settings for such materials as Cork, Bamboo, EVA, Rubber, Acrylic, Corrugated Cardboard, Plywood, MDF, Leather, Sticker and Colored Card.
+You can find the settings for materials such as Cork, Bamboo, EVA, Rubber, Acrylic, Corrugated Cardboard, Plywood, MDF, Leather, Stickers, and Colored Cards.

 Engraving and Cutting 3mm Plywood